Vilain Pingouin: Biography

 Riding a wave of popularity, Vilain Pingouin embarked on a major tour of over two hundred shows in Quebec, Ontario, and New Brunswick.
 Despite their hectic schedule, they still managed to record and release their second album, "Roche et Roule", in the fall of 1992.
 "Roche et Roule" was acclaimed as both more varied and more "authentic" than their previous work.
 Its songs ranged from the folksy "Passe-Moi le Celt" and "Chu tu Seul à Soir", to jazz-influenced "Festin de Pingouins" and "Le Bleu de Papier Blanc", to the Cajun-accented "P'tite Vie, P'tite Misère".
 The album won Vilain Pingouin many new fans and consolidated the band's popularity.

 In spring 1993, the group participated in the Rock Le Lait tour alongside Jean Leloup and France D'Amour and won the Félix "Album of the Year - rock" award at the ADISQ Gala.
 The same year, Vilain Pingouin's popularity crossed the Atlantic when "Roche et Roule" was released in France under the Boucherie Production label.
 In spring 1994, the band performed 15 concerts spread across "the six corners" of France.
 The "Tour de France" was a success, winning Vilain Pingouin both popular and critical acclaim in the country.

 With Vilain Pingouin at its peak, its members felt the need to relax and work on some personal projects.
 In November 1994, they announced that they would take a hiatus after a farewell show titled "Pingouins sur Glace" at Snatches Electric in December 1994.
 Rudy Caya took advantage of this pause to record a solo album, "Mourir de Rire," in 1995, which included the single of the same name.
 Recorded with Claude Samson, the album demonstrated the creative energy of the band's leader.

 But when Vilain Pingouin's "Roche et Roule" went gold that same year, Caya gathered the band back together with all the original members except bassist Fred Bonicard, who was replaced by Michel Bertrand.
 The group released its third album "Y'é Quelle Heure?" in spring 1998, featuring a more "heavy" sound.
 The band toured for a year and a half as part of the Rock Le Lait tour.
 The band's eclectic sound, influenced by jazz, hip-hop, reggae, and alternative music, once again attracted large crowds and frenzied fans.
 During the tour, guitarist Rodolphe Fortier and bassist Michel Bertrand were replaced by Alain Godmer and Michel Turcotte, respectively.

 History

 In 1982, singer/guitarist Rudy Caya and drummer Michel Vaillancourt, having previously played in a number of English-language bands, formed a Francophone band, Les Taches ("The Stains" in English).
-In 1986, they expanded, adding Rodolphe Fortier on guitar, Claude Samson on guitar and harmonica and Frederik Bonicard on bass.
+In 1986, they expanded, adding Rodolphe Fortier on guitar, Claude Samson on guitar and harmonica and Frédéric Bonicard on bass.
 They called the new band Vilain Pingouin.

 In 1989, they released the song "François".
 The video for this song played for 12 weeks on MusiquePlus, a Canadian francophone music station.
 They followed it with a song called "Salut Salaud" which topped the charts.